 - Ask your tutor to correct your sentences.
 A grammar exercise I love to do after learning new sentence structures is creating my own sample sentences and then sending them to my tutor before our next lesson.
 At the beginning of the lesson, she already has her corrections and can explain them to me!

 - Write down your questions throughout the week.
 If you can’t message your tutor throughout the week, keep track of all the questions you’ve asked or struggle to find answers to.
 Then, during your next lesson, ask your tutor (and write down their response).

 - Keep practicing in between sessions.
 You’ll learn faster if you supplement your tutoring sessions with consistent, self-guided practice.
-For example, you can watch videos on FluentU, an online language-learning platform that teachines Chinese through authentic video content.
-Listening to native Chinese speakers throughout the week will keep you sharp for your tutoring sessions.
-Check out FluentU’s free trial to learn more.
+For example, you can watch videos on FluentU, an online language-learning platform that teaches Chinese through authentic video content.
+Listening to native Chinese speakers throughout the week will keep you sharp for your tutoring sessions!

 Top 6 Websites for Finding the Perfect Online Chinese Tutor